Amazing Indonesian Food: 7 Types of Satay You Must Try!

 Indonesian Food: Types of Indonesian SATAY you should try

 Kere Satay is a simple and light dish.
 The satay is made from Tofu or Tempe.
 So, if you are a vegan, it is a safe food to eat!
-However, there is also Satay Kere that is made of chicken, beef, and goat’s offal.
+However, there is also Satay Kere which is made of chicken, beef, and goat’s offal.
 Like the stomach, intestines, liver, or tongue.

-The taste is sweet as it’s marinated in sweet soya sauce then grilled.
-It is served with some pieces of rice cakes and pickles.
+It tastes sweet as it’s marinated in sweet soya sauce and then grilled.
+And it is served with some pieces of rice cakes and pickles.
 You can find this type of Satay in Surakarta, Solo.

 Moreover, the seasoning and sauce are also different from most satay recipes.
 As the meat mixed with grated coconut and coconut milk, and the sauce is using Balinese sambal.

-Sate Klatak or Klatak Satay is a unique satay as it is using metal bars as the skewers.
+Sate Klatak or Klatak Satay is a unique satay as it uses metal bars as the skewers.
 For the meat, it used young goats.
-Different than other satays that marinated before its grilled, Satay Klatak only uses salt.
+Unlike other satays that are marinated before its grilled, Satay Klatak only uses salt.

 Sate Padang or curry beef satay is one of my favorites.
 The sauce is richer in flavors as it uses many spices like turmeric, chili, peanuts, and more.
 The color of the sauce is yellow to brown, and it is thick.
 Once you eat it, you will want more.